paoloposso/spark/readme.md

 Contains the routes which are gonna be available to be called via http.
 The ```sparkpost.js``` file, for example, contains the routes reponsible for the spark posts use cases, such as creation, update and get of these objects.
 Also contains a file ```error-response.js```, that translates errors thrown by the applications into a single format with the proper http errors for each of them.
+This layer also has the responsibility of injecting the mongo repository, received by the ```app.js``` file, in the business layer.

 ### core
 Contains modules and objects that can be used by all other modules of the system, for example, the custom errors.